LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Once the finished documentation has been generated from static (+html) files, it is stored in the project repository.
-Another publication option is to host the documentation via online services such as *ReadTheDocs* [@ReadTheDocs], where users can make documentation for typical software projects available to others.
+Another publication option is to host the documentation via online services such as \href{https://readthedocs.com}{ReadTheDocs}, where users can make documentation for typical software projects available to others.

-The documentation has also been uploaded to *ReadTheDocs* [@MagneticReadoutProcessingReadTheDocs] and linked in the repository and on the overview page \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} on *PyPi*.
+The documentation has also been uploaded to the \href{https://magneticreadoutprocessing.readthedocs.io/}{ReadTheDocs} service and linked in the repository and on the overview page \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} on *PyPi*.

 The process of creating and publishing the documentation has been automated using *GitHub Actions*, so that it is always automatically kept up to date with new features.